-WELCOME TO (Insert name of academy)

 Safeguarding is everyone's responsibility

 Should you have any queries or concerns during your time with us, please speak to one of the following Safeguarding Leads:

-Rob Jones Sam Cantini

-РНОТО РНОТО

-In the unlikely event that all these staff members are off-site, please contact the senior leader in charge or the Pastoral Team.
+In the unlikely event that all these staff members are off-site, please contact the senior leader in charge.
 Staff at Reception will be happy to help.